What Can Happen with Repeated Concussions?

 February 9, 2018

-All according to the Concussion Foundation, Chronic Traumatic Encephalopathy, or CTE, is a degenerative brain disease most commonly found in people with a history of repetitive brain trauma during an extended period of time.
+According to the Concussion Foundation, Chronic Traumatic Encephalopathy, or CTE, is a degenerative brain disease most commonly found in people with a history of repetitive brain trauma during an extended period of time.
 Due to the improvement of technology and modern medicine, CTE and brain trauma is being looked at closer than ever before.
 CTE has been prevalent for a long time without humans knowing about it.
-The most commonly known cause of CTE is playing the sport of football.
-I am unsure of the exact numbers, but CTE is being found in more than 50% of ex-NFL players.
-The studies collected by the NFL on former players has done a great justice to the football player himself, because it shows them what the real risks of playing the sport are.
+The most commonly known cause of CTE is playing football.
+The exact numbers are unknown, but CTE is being found in more than 50% of ex-NFL players.
+The studies collected by the NFL on former players has done a great justice to the football players themselves, because it shows them what the real risks of playing the sport are.
 The studies which identify and help clarify what CTE is have been even more important.

 The scary thing about CTE seems to be the fact that even though there are symptoms, it can sneak up on a person in a heartbeat.
 This disease comes about after all the “head banging” that the subject may have done, so they will not know if it is coming until it is already there.

 The information provided is intended for factual purposes only, not to suggest or provide medical advice to you, the reader.
 Consult a medical professional with further questions or concerns regarding the information listed.